 Being a consumer, if you do not respond to the debt collection notice, it will be a grave mistake.
 This notice normally comes as a summons and complaint.
 If you have debts and can’t pay it, the creditor may file a lawsuit as a last resort.

-So, when the plaintiff (the creditor or collection agency) files a lawsuit, you can’t contact the plaintiff via Email or phone.
-You must reply to the lawsuit via legal briefs called an Answer .
-This is how you should do it:
+So, when the plaintiff (the creditor or collection agency) files a lawsuit, you can’t contact the plaintiff via email or phone.
+You must reply to the lawsuit via legal briefs called an Answer.
+Here’s how you should do it:

-- Do not accept the debt at first glance.
+- Do not accept debt at first glance.
 Ask the creditor to validate the debt first.

 - File your Answer with the clerk of court.

-- Get your stamped copy of the Answer from the court.
+- Get a stamped copy of the Answer from the court.

-- Send that stamped copy via certified mail to the plaintiff.
+- Send a stamped copy via certified mail to the plaintiff.

-You should send your Answer within the stipulated time as per the lawsuit summons.
+Please send your Answer within the stipulated time as per the lawsuit summons.
 The given time may vary from 20 to 30 days from the date on the notice.
-Do not miss the deadline at all.
+Don’t miss the deadline at all.
 As per the Consumer Financial Protection Bureau (CFPB), once a judgment is given, you can’t dispute the debt from that point on.

 2. Challenge the debt lawsuit

-So, you may request the court to dismiss the case as the Plaintiff does not possess the “chain of custody” documents.
-If the court finds out that debt collectors do not have the required “chain of custody” documents, they may dismiss the case.
+You may request the court to dismiss the case as Plaintiff does not possess the “chain of custody” documents.
+If the court finds that debt collectors do not have the required “chain of custody” documents, they may dismiss the case.

 3. Check the statute of limitations

 Sometimes, debt accounts may take too much time to get transferred from the original creditor to the collection agency.
-So, it will also take long to start the debt collection lawsuit process.
+It will also take longer to start the debt collection lawsuit process.
 Each state has a different statute of limitations for debts.
 That means in every state there are different times allotted to file a lawsuit.
 If the debt collector exceeds the statute of limitations period, the consumer may request the court to dismiss the lawsuit.